Eisenhower Chapel in Denver

 Historic Site

 And yes, Ike was here!
-Learn more about the history of the Eisenhower Chapel.
 Visitors to the chapel can see photos and other memorabilia from the days when Lowry was an Air Force Base.
 President Eisenhower and his wife, Mamie, spent some of the summers of his presidency in Denver, and attended some services at the Chapel.

 The Chapel is on the National Register of Historic Places and was designated an historic landmark in December of 1981 by the Landmark Commission.